 Psychiatry Connections does not have any control on journal’s and reviewer/editor’s decision making.
 If the article gets rejected after initial submission, the student can work with the mentor to submit in other journals, and if needs a higher acceptance rate and/ faster publication then can prefer to submit to journals taking article processing charges (APCs), and these charges will be solely borne by the student/first author of the study.

-We submit the articles to the journals that do not charge any article processing charges (APCs), but if the student prefers to submit to their preferred journal (that charges APC) or to a journal for faster publications, than the APC will be solely borne by the student/first author of the study.
+We submit the articles to the journals that do not charge any article processing charges (APCs) and has faster review process/publish track record.
+But, if the student prefers to submit to their preferred journal (that charges APC) or to a journal for faster publications, than the APC will be solely borne equally by the student authors of the study (only if all authors agree to pay APC).

 Also, some journals may charge for their editing services if the submitted manuscript did not meet the criteria mentioned in the journal’s author guidelines.
 In such situations this charge will be equally liable to be paid by the student authors of the respective study.